radiumone-engage/r1-engage-android/README.md

 ```
 #### b.
 Engage With Mediation

-If mediation is turned on, add the ad. placement keys to the bundle and pass it along when showing the ad type.
-Some ad. networks support particular ad types.
+If mediation is turned on, add the ad placement keys to the bundle and pass it along when showing the ad type.
+Some ad networks support particular ad types.
 If the ad network does not support particular ad type or you have not create placement key then don't insert in the bundle.

 ```java